 - Lack of energy

 - Recurrent thoughts of death or suicide

-How is it Stay-at-Home Mom Depression Different from Postpartum Depression?
+Difference of Stay-at-Home Mom Depression from Postpartum Depression

 It’s kinda hard to differentiate those two but this article from Psychology Today probably best describes the difference between PPD and regular depression.